Medical expert of the article

 Who to contact?

-The recommended treatment for adrenal hyperplasia is the administration of dexamethasone by mouth at 0.5-1 mg at bedtime, but even at such small doses, signs of Cushing's syndrome may develop.
-Alternatively, you can use cortisone (25 mg once a day) or prednisolone (5-10 mg once a day).
-Although adrenogenital syndrome and its symptoms disappear, hirsutism and alopecia are slow, the voice may remain rough, fertility may be compromised.
+The recommended treatment for adrenal hyperplasia is oral dexamethasone 0.5-1 mg at bedtime, but even at these low doses, signs of Cushing's syndrome may develop.
+Alternatively, cortisone (25 mg once daily) or prednisolone (5-10 mg once daily) may be used.
+Although the adrenogenital syndrome and its symptoms resolve, hirsutism and alopecia are slow to resolve, the voice may remain rough, and fertility may be impaired.

-When tumors, adrenalectomy is necessary.
-Patients with cortisol-secreting tumors need the appointment of hydrocortisone before and after the surgery, since non-humoral areas of the cortex will be atrophied and suppressed.
+In tumors, adrenalectomy is necessary.
+Patients with cortisol-secreting tumors require hydrocortisone before and after surgery, since non-tumorous areas of the cortex will atrophy and be suppressed.